Handcrafted typography has a phenomenal impact on both business & brand

 F: Depending on the project’s scope and complexity, the type design process can take anywhere from a month up to several years.

 Do you offer additional brand identity development services?

-F: As practised type designers, we focus our attention and efforts on all typographical elements of the design process and that might include the development of logos and logotypes based on existing typefaces of ours.
+F: As highly-experienced type designers, the team at the Fontfabric Font Foundry focuses our attention and efforts on all typographical elements of the design process, and that might include the development of logos and logotypes based on existing typefaces of ours.